GavaldaGarcia/tutorials_data_project_rnact/README.md

 `conda install -c conda-forge jupyterlab seaborn scipy requests`

-To launch the files **from the termial**, you'll need to go to the directory that contains the jupyter notebook file:
+To launch the files **from the terminal**, you'll need to go to the directory that contains the jupyter notebook file:

  * `pwd` to know your current directory.